-Students taking prescribed medication must ensure that they bring an adequate supply of their required medication with them to Ireland, enough to last the duration of their stay, and where possible, an emergency supply (in case of travel delays etc).
+Students taking prescribed medication must ensure that they bring an adequate supply for the duration of their stay.

 The IAFS requires that students dress appropriately for the site conditions and weather.
-This includes clothing to protect the skin from stings, scratches etc and the adverse affects of sun exposure, and hat for same.
-Students must also bring and wear adequate warm clothing and rain-wear (waterproof jacket & pants), for all weather conditions.
+This includes clothing to protect the skin from stings, scratches etc and the adverse effects of sun exposure, and hat for same.
+Students must also bring and wear adequate warm clothing and rainwear (waterproof jacket & pants), for all weather conditions.

 The IAFS advises that students wear long trousers / pants.
-There are insects and vegetation on site that may cause stings, scratches and discomfort (see above).
+There are insects and vegetation on several field locations that may cause stings, scratches and discomfort (see above).
 Shorts and skirts are not advisable.

 Code of Conduct

 Your participation in the Irish Archaeology Field School makes you a representative of the IAFS.
 Therefore, you must adhere to our code of conduct.
 Students are subject to IAFS terms and conditions, and disciplinary action will be applied for misconduct or attempted misconduct, including but not limited to: